Usman228811/montization-kit/README.md

 # Monetization Kit Documentation

-A comprehensive Kotlin library for Android (Jetpack Compose + XML), designed to streamline monetization with support for ads, in-app updates, in-app purchases, subscriptions, and analytics.
+A comprehensive Kotlin library for Android (Jetpack Compose + XML), designed to streamline monetization with support for ads, in-app updates, in-app review, in-app purchases, subscriptions, and analytics.

 ---